Poisson Cluster Process Models for Detecting Ultra-Diffuse Galaxies

 \subsection{A Potential Dark Galaxy}

 We visually inspected the posterior distribution of $\mathbf{X}_c$ for V12 and V14-ACS.
-These two images have an overlap region, and a rather strong detection signal for a cluster of three GCs in the overlap region is present in both images.
-LGCP completely overlooked this cluster.
-Denote the posterior mean intensity of $\mathbf{X}_c$ as $\mathbb{E}(\lambda_c(s)\mid \mathbf{D})$.
-Figure \ref{fig:CDG-2}(a) and (b) show the scaled posterior mean intensity $\Tilde{\lambda}_c(s\mid \mathbf{D}) \equiv \mathbb{E}(\lambda_c(s)\mid \mathbf{D})/\mathbb{E}(\lambda_c)$, scaled against the prior mean intensity $\mathbb{E}(\lambda_c)$ for comparison, from all our models.
-Figure \ref{fig:CDG-2}(a) and (b) show that all our models picked up a strong signal in both V12 and V14-ACS, indicated by the golden circles.
+These two images share an overlapping region, and a rather strong detection signal for a cluster of three GCs in the overlapping region is present in both images. \cref{fig:CDG-2}(a) and (b) provide the scaled posterior mean intensity $\Tilde{\lambda}_c(s\mid \mathbf{D}) \equiv \mathbb{E}(\lambda_c(s)\mid \mathbf{D})/\mathbb{E}(\lambda_c)$\footnote{Scaled intensity is used here for better comparison.}, where $\mathbb{E}(\lambda_c(s)\mid \mathbf{D})$ and $\mathbb{E}(\lambda_c)$ are the posterior and prior mean intensity respectively.
+We see that all our models picked up a strong signal in both V12 and V14-ACS, indicated by the golden circles.
 This cluster contains three tightly clumped GCs with no detectable faint stellar light.
-We dub this object Candidate Dark Galaxy-2 (CDG-2) following the discovery of another potential dark galaxy --- CDG-1 by \citeauthor{Li2022}.
-Figure \ref{fig:v12-v14} shows the GC data from both V12 and V14-ACS in celestial coordinates, with the location of CDG-2 marked by the golden circle.
+We dub this object Candidate Dark Galaxy-2 (CDG-2) following the discovery of another potential dark galaxy --- CDG-1 by \citeauthor{Li2022}. \cref{fig:v12-v14} shows the GC data from both V12 and V14-ACS in celestial coordinates, with the location of CDG-2 marked by the golden circle.